Version 2.7 - November 2020

 - Include Trustpilot reviews directly in your source code.

-- Don’t mark up your TrustScore to get rich snippet stars on your own site.
-For more information, read our blog post about what Google's changes to rich snippets mean for Trustpilot customers.
+- Don’t mark up your TrustScore to get review snippets on your own site.
+For more information, read our blog post about what Google's changes to review snippets mean for Trustpilot customers.

 Following Trustpilot’s branding requirements establishes review credibility.
 It confirms that your reviews come from a trusted and independent third-party source.